open-horizon/open-horizon.github.io/docs/kubearmor-integration/docs/README.md

 </details>

-Note: More predefined policies and auto-discovered policy can be found here: [https://github.com/kubearmor/openhorizon-demo/tree/main/Open-Horizon/policies](https://github.com/kubearmor/openhorizon-demo/tree/main/Open-Horizon/policies)
+Note: More predefined policies and auto-discovered policy can be found here: [https://github.com/kubearmor/openhorizon-demo/tree/main/Open-Horizon/policies ](https://github.com/kubearmor/openhorizon-demo/tree/main/Open-Horizon/policies){:target="_blank"}{: .externalLink}

 Here notice the field `kubearmor.io/container.name: homeassistant` homeassistant is the container name to which we want to apply the policy.